REPLACE FACTORY SHROUDS, (2020-21).

 |

 HINT - "You could use your old shroud as a guide to position and crimp the Nicopress stop sleeve ~12' 3 5/8" from the top.
 But the spreaders require precise placement for equal support.
-Don't assume the old shroud is correct.
+Don't assume the length of the old shroud is correct.
 Verify by measuring.
 I chose to tension the rigging for a week before I compressed the stop sleeves.
-Each spreader was nudged up just a bit to compress the sleeve, leaving them pointing upwards ever so slightly.
+Each spreader was nudged up just a bit to crimp the sleeve on the shroud, leaving them pointing upwards ever so slightly.
 Crimp the stop sleeve only once.

 - This copper stop sleeve must be slipped over the shroud before the bottom terminal is fitted.
 While a round Nicopress sleeve is inexpensive, you can't afford to experiment with this one because you will have to replace an end terminal to slip a new sleeve on.
 Aarch.